ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-adding-zoom.md

 ## The Zoom Meeting Window

 The Zoom Meeting window is essentially the Zoom desktop app, but contained within Ecamm Live.
-All Zoom features such as screen sharing, chat, whiteboards, and spotlighting can be controlled using the Zoom Meeting window.
+All Zoom features such as screen sharing, chat, and whiteboards can be controlled using the Zoom Meeting window.

 The meeting will automatically use the output of Ecamm Live as its camera source and microphone source.